rriiaad/Summer-challanges/Personal Project/README.md

     git clone https://github.com/rriiaad/Summer-challanges.git
     cd Summer-challanges/Personal Project

-After that you will have to use lanche the <strong> backdoor.py </strong> file on the computer you want to test it on after that lanche the <strong> server.py </strong> file and after you get a connexion you can start working
+After that you will have to lanche the <strong> backdoor.py </strong> file on the computer you want to test it on after that lanche the <strong> server.py </strong> file and after you get a connexion you can start working
 <br/>
 you can also compile the backdoor.py file to make an executable by using this commande

      pyinstaller .\backdoor.py --onefile --noconsole

-if you don't have pyinstaller insttalted you shoudl run this commande
+if you don't have pyinstaller installed you should run this command

      pip install pyinstaller